-The Railroad Beginnings of Our Historic Nashville Hotel
+Explore the History of Our Downtown Nashville Hotel

-Two bas-relief panels—a steam locomotive and horse-drawn chariot—at each end of the lobby
+- Two bas-relief panels—a steam locomotive and a traveling chariot—at each end of the lobby